HaxeFoundation/hxcpp/docs/build_xml/Targets.md

    ```
      + name = the complete name is specified
      + base = the name without compiler-specific extension (.a/.lib) is specified
-     + hxbase = the name without extension and achitecture (-v7/.iphoinesim) is specified
+     + hxbase = the name without extension and architecture (-v7/.iphoinesim) is specified

 - *flag* - Add a single link flag.
    ```xml